-Figure 1 shows three XRD diffraction patterns of the deposited Fe2O{3:} Ni thin films on glass substrates before and after annealing with 450 $^{\circ}$ C and 500 $^{\circ}$ C with 20 peak referred to (012), (104), (110) and (116) direction respectively as compared to the International Center for Diffraction Data (ICDD), it is clear that the preferred orientation for the three films is in the (104) direction, which means that the films has a hexagonal phase.
+Figure 1 shows three XRD diffraction patterns of the deposited $Fe_2O_3$ :Ni thin films on glass substrates.
+Figure 1(a) shows the XRD diffraction patterns after annealing with 450°C, Figure 1(b) is the pattern for before annealing and Figure 1(c) is the pattern obtained after annealing with 500°C. with 20 peak referred to (012), (104), (110) and (116) direction respectively.
+By comparing the 20 peak direction to the International Center for Diffraction Data (ICDD), it is clear that the preferred orientation for the three films is in the (104) direction indicating that the films has a hexagonal phase.
 These results were in good agreement with the results reported by Ubale and Belkhedkar [19].

-The figure shows that for the three deposited films; the strong peak value corresponds to (104) direction located at 20=33.175, 33.225 and 33.275 with full width at half maximum intensity (FWHM) of 0.45, 0.30 and 0.25 respectively, while the (012, 110 and 116) peaks values are lower intensity than the (104) peak.
-The figure also shows that as the annealing temperature increases, the diffraction peaks become sharper and their intensity is enhanced; while the FWHM decreases, this indicates that the film structure improved as the annealing temperature increased.
+The figures show that for the three deposited films; the strong peak value corresponds to (104) direction located at 20=33.175, 33.225 and 33.275 with full width at half maximum intensity (FWHM) of 0.45, 0.30 and 0.25 respectively, while the (012, 110 and 116) peaks values are lower intensity than the (104) peak.
+The figures also show that as the annealing temperature increases while the FWHM decreases, the diffraction peaks become sharper and their intensity is enhanced; this indicates that the film structure improved as the annealing temperature increased.

-Fig: 1.
-XRD patterns of Fe2O3.
-Ni thin films before and after annealing at 450 and 500°C.
+Figure 1.
+XRD patterns of Fe2O3:Ni thin films (a) after annealing at 450°C, before annealing and after annealing at 500°C.

-From the prominent peak (104) by using Scherrer formula (Eq.1), its value was found to be increased as the annealing temperature increases, which indicating that the crystalline quality of the film is improved.

-It is found that for the smaller crystallite size the dislocation density is higher and it decreases as crystallite size increases.
+By using Scherrer formula (Equation1), the value from the prominent peak (104) increased as the annealing temperature increases indicating that the crystalline quality of the film is improved.
+It is found that for the smaller crystallite size, the dislocation density is higher and it decreases as crystallite size increases.
 It is very natural that, when the crystallite size increases and the grain boundaries density decreases; this means that the crystallinity of the thin films is improved.

 The micro strain provides the information about the defects present around the lattice.
-The variation of crystallite size, dislocation density and micro strain values for Fe_2O_3 .Ni films deposited before and after annealing at 450 and 500°C are listed in Table 1.
+The variation of crystallite size, dislocation density and micro strain values for $Fe_2O_3$ .Ni films deposited before and after annealing at 450 and 500°C are listed in Table 1.